 Tierra Verde, FL 33715

 Fort De Soto Park is the place to spend a quiet day.
-This pristine park consists of 1,136 acres made up of five interconnected islands (keys), home to beach plants, mangroves, wetlands, palm hammocks, hardwoods, scores of native plants as well as 328 species of birds.
-Seven miles of beaches, two fishing piers, a dog park, covered picnic shelters, camping areas and hiking and biking trails on the Gulf of Mexico have appeal for everyone.
+This pristine park consists of 1,136 acres made up of five interconnected islands or keys.
+They are home to beach plants, mangroves, wetlands, palm hammocks and hardwoods.
+Search through scores of native plants to find up to 328 species of birds.
+Seven miles of beaches, a dog park, covered picnic shelters, camping areas and hiking and biking trails on the Gulf of Mexico appeal to everyone.
+Note that the Bay fishing pier is undergoing construction through 2023.
 Rental canoes, kayaks and bicycles as well as concession stands and bathrooms are available.

 #1 Causeway Blvd.